Location: Binghamton, NY Category: Faculty Posted On: Wed Oct 18 2017 Job Description:

-The candidate will be expected to lead efforts to broaden the university's Road Map Initiative in the Transdisciplinary Area of Excellence in Health Science https://binghamton.edu/tae/.
-The Department is particularly strong in advanced bio-manufacturing, tissue engineering and regenerative medicine, nanomedicine, cardiovascular engineering, biomaterials, organ-on-a-chips, and biomechanics.
-A new research suite for advanced bio-manufacturing will open in January 2016.
+The candidate will be expected to lead efforts to broaden the university's Road Map Initiative in the Transdisciplinary Area of Excellence in Health Science.
+The Department is particularly strong in advanced bio-manufacturing, tissue engineering and regenerative medicine, nanomedicine, cardiovascular engineering, biomaterials, biophotonics, biosensors, organ-on-a-chip, and biomechanics.
+A new research suite for advanced biomanufacturing opened in January 2016, and is the home for the Center of Biomanufacturing for Regenerative Medicine.
 For more information, please visit our website at: http://www.binghamton.edu/biomedical-engineering/.
-The candidate will be expected to develop a plan that synergizes our strategic partnership with the School of Pharmacy and Pharmaceutical Sciences and the Center of Biomanufacturing for Regenerative Medicine.
-The Southern Tie has recently received a $500 million URI award from the State.
+The candidate will be expected to develop a plan that synergizes our partnership with the School of Pharmacy and Pharmaceutical Sciences, and the Center of Biomanufacturing for Regenerative Medicine.
+The Southern Tier has recently received a $500 million URI award from the State.
 This new hire will be expected to strategically contribute to this program.

-Candidates must have a PhD degree and the ability to lead our research and teaching programs in biomedical instrumentation, bioimaging, neuron science and engineering, and computation biology.
-A comprehensive startup package includes competitive salary compensation and benefits commensurate with qualifications and experience.
+Candidates must have a PhD degree and the ability to lead our research and teaching programs in biomaterials, stem cell and regenerative medicine, advanced biomanufacturing, biomedical instrumentation, bioimaging, neuron science and engineering, and computational biology.

 Binghamton University is a world-class institution that unites more than 130 broadly interdisciplinary educational programs with some of the most vibrant research in the nation.
 Our unique character — shaped by outstanding academics, facilities and community life — promotes extraordinary student success.